Youngcius/huffman-tree-compressor/README.md

 Three modes are supported:

-1. Interactive mode: `./compress`, Then you will be asked to choose (de)compress mode and input the path of the file you want to compress/decompress
+1. Interactive mode: `./compress`, then you will be asked to choose (de)compress mode and input the path of the file you want to compress/decompress

 2. Command-line compress mode: `./compress -c <input_file>`, then the compressed file will be outputted with suffix `.huff`.